siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 The descriptor is not a negative ultrareal.
 It is relation data.
 It can express a degree of alignment, a degree of opposition, or another relation between the inner states.
 At the endpoints, $d(U,V)=1$ means aligned and $d(U,V)=-1$ means rotated into opposition.
-The scalar used in this two-term square-form may come from angular, hyperbolic, tangential, or other relation structures, as long as the coefficient entering the addition law lies in the bounded interval above.
+The descriptor can also encode hyperbolic, tangential, weighted, or otherwise non-angular relations when those are the relations at work.

 For vector-like or phase-like quantities, it is often useful to write an angular
 representation: